BoningtonChen/OpenGL-Renderer/README.md

 - A Basic Modern OpenGL Renderer Project.
 - Using C++ 23, C 23, OpenGL Version 3.3 && 4.1, as well as GLSL Version 330 core.
 - Cross-platform, Support both Windows, macOS and Linux.
+- The Project include some Basic OpenGL Renderer Classes and necessary extensions for cross-platform compilers, as well as extraordinary Third-party dependencies, test frameworks and so.

 ## Project Structure
 - dependencies